 We are engaged in multiple transactions and offerings of Company securities.
-Future resales and/or issuances of shares of Common Stock, including pursuant to this prospectus may cause the market price of our shares to drop significantly.
+Future resales and/or issuances of shares of our common stock, including pursuant to this prospectus may cause the market price of our shares to drop significantly.

-To the extent the Company sells shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock pursuant to this offering or the Company sells shares of Common Stock under the Cantor Equity Facility, substantial amounts of shares of Common Stock will be issued and available for resale, which would cause dilution and represent a significant portion of our public float and may result in substantial decreases to the Company's stock price.
-After purchasers in this offering acquire shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock, such purchasers may resell all, some or none of such shares of Common Stock at any time or from time to time in their discretion and at different prices.
+To the extent the Company sells shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock or the Company sells shares of Common Stock under the Cantor Equity Facility, substantial amounts of shares of Common Stock will be issued and available for resale, which would cause dilution and represent a significant portion of our public float and may result in substantial decreases to the Company's stock price.
+After purchasers in the Shares and Warrants Offering acquire shares of Common Stock, warrants to purchase shares of Common Stock, such purchasers may resell all, some or none of such shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock at any time or from time to time in their discretion and at different prices.
 After Cantor has acquired shares under the Cantor Equity Facility, Cantor may resell all, some or none of such shares of Common Stock at any time or from time to time in its discretion and at different prices.
 If all of the 5,055,524 shares of Common Stock offered for resale by Cantor under the prospectus related to the Cantor Equity Facility were issued and outstanding as of April 28, 2023, such shares of Common Stock would represent approximately 15.8% of the total number of our shares of Common Stock outstanding, after giving effect to such issuance.